House prices to fall 4 percent before stabilising - Reuters poll

 TOO EXPENSIVE

-Housebuilder Taylor Wimpey said on Monday sales in recent weeks had been encouraging, and peer Barratt Developments said last week it expected to make further progress in a tough housing market.
+Housebuilder Taylor Wimpey (TW.L) said on Monday sales in recent weeks had been encouraging, and peer Barratt Developments (BDEV.L) said last week it expected to make further progress in a tough housing market.

 Estate agents were holding an average of 78 unsold homes, according to property website Rightmove.
 That did not stop Park Place in Henley-on-Thames, west of London, selling last month for 140 million pounds, making it Britain's most expensive home and worth the same as about 600 average priced homes on the website.